mkramlich/portfolio/sw-eng-MikeKramlich.md

 * created a Bayesian inference engine for a client in the online insurance industry.
     tech: Java, Python, SQL, bash, Linux, machine learning (ML)

-* fixed legacy bugs and added features to a “carnival style” web game.
+* fixed legacy bugs and added features to a "carnival style" web game.
     tech: Flash, ActionScript 3.0, Python, Django, Audacity, Gimp, Linux

 * fixed legacy bugs and significantly improved stability, latency and scalability of an iOS app in the geospatial imaging industry.